Interview by Daniela Silva

 I think this is a hard question.
 Art is so subjective.
 It seems to me that so much of it fails at its primary purpose.
 Sometimes it’s too overt: just because you make it gargantuan doesn’t make it good art.
 Or it’s so esoteric as to insult the intelligence of the general public.
 This might sound like heresy, but I personally think some of the best public art is commissioned by businesses, as they tend to have clear objectives for it.
 It’s also been my experience that they usually give the artist a very free hand in the process.

 I suppose I don’t draw a distinction between the two.
 And that’s not because of the style of my art (I have many other artistic interests than working with machines).
-I tend to see the science in all art, and all science (including engineering) as art.
+I tend to see the science in all art and all science (including engineering) as art.

 What is your chief enemy of creativity?

-Having spent many years in the worlds of business and academe, the most loathsome label for me has always been that of “team player”.
+Having spent many years in the worlds of business and academia, the most loathsome label for me has always been that of “team player”.
 When I think of the periods in my life when I’ve felt the least creative, they’ve tended to be when I was under the most pressure to meet the expectations of other people.

 You couldn’t live without…

-The freedom to explore, invent, create.
+The freedom to explore, invent, and create.